5mil/space/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run Spaceballs-qt.
+After completing windows setup then run Spaceballz-qt.
-Alternatively you can run windows command line (cmd) in Spaceballs program dir. cd daemon
+Alternatively you can run windows command line (cmd) in Spaceballz program dir. cd daemon
-  Spaceballsd
+  Spaceballzd
-You would need to create a configuration file Spaceballs.conf in the default wallet directory.
-Grant access to Spaceballsd/Spaceballs-qt in anti-virus and firewall applications if necessary.
+You would need to create a configuration file Spaceballz.conf in the default wallet directory.
+Grant access to Spaceballzd/Spaceballz-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 9901 (TCP) to your computer so you can receive incoming connections.
-Spaceballs works without incoming connections, but allowing incoming connections helps the Spaceballs network.
+Spaceballz works without incoming connections, but allowing incoming connections helps the Spaceballz network.

 Upgrade
 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.4, first backup wallet in qt menu or by command line Spaceballsd backupwallet <destination_backup_file>
+To upgrade from 0.4, first backup wallet in qt menu or by command line Spaceballzd backupwallet <destination_backup_file>
-Then shutdown Spaceballsd by
+Then shutdown Spaceballzd by
-Spaceballsd stop
+Spaceballzd stop
 Uninstall v0.4 client, download and install v0.5 client.
 If upgrade is performed after or close to upgrade deadline, blockchain re-download is required.